RocketDan11/ml/dl/dl_final/README.md

 - Training and validation metrics for each model
 - Attention visualizations for attention-based models
 - Model comparison results and visualization

+Results are organized by translation direction, with filenames prefixed with the direction (e.g., `en2pur_model_comparison.json` or `pur2en_model_comparison.png`).

+## Translation Direction and BLEU Scores

+It's important to note that BLEU scores may differ significantly between translation directions:
+- Translating from English to Purépecha (en2pur) typically produces lower BLEU scores as Purépecha is a morphologically complex language with fewer computational resources.
+- Translating from Purépecha to English (pur2en) often results in higher BLEU scores due to English being a resource-rich language with simpler morphology.

+Comparing performance in both directions provides a more comprehensive evaluation of model capabilities.

 ## Customization